chrysaliswoon/booktribe/README.md

 ## Registration Page

+If a new user would like to join the BookTribe, they will head over to the Registration page where they will fill up their particulars to create their own personalised booktribe profile and bookshelf.

 ![Registration Page](https://github.com/chrysaliswoon/booktribe/blob/master/src/main/resources/images/register.png)

 When a user creates an account, we can use RedisInsight to have a quick view of whether the data was saved in the Redis database running in the 'cloud'.
+We can also use the CLI to check if it exists.

 ![RedisInsight](https://github.com/chrysaliswoon/booktribe/blob/master/src/main/resources/images/redisInsight.png)